Collection: Jewelry

-We invite you to learn more about our featured jewelry artists at Sparks Gallery, and how jewelry can also be a form of self-expression as wearable art.
+We invite you to explore the jewelry artists featured at Sparks Gallery and experience how jewelry becomes a form of personal expression through art.

-Errant Gem is the culmination of Rafael Rios-Mathioudakis’s years of travel and apprenticeships across Latin America.
-Silversmithing from Mexico and goldsmithing and filigree work from Colombia combine to create unique pieces.
-His work has recently been exploring electroplating to create raw, earthy designs.
+Errant Gem represents the culmination of Rafael Rios-Mathioudakis’s years of travel and apprenticeships throughout Latin America.
+Drawing on silversmithing traditions from Mexico and goldsmithing and filigree techniques from Colombia, his work reflects a balance of heritage and innovation.
+His recent explorations in electroplating introduce raw, organic textures and sculptural form.

 How Should You Style Your Rings?